 Below are a set of activities that you should and should not do while pregnant:

-It might help to go see the hospital where you are thinking of giving birth.
-Observe the labour and birthing wards of the hospital and complete any paperwork you might have to.
+It might help to visit the hospital where you are thinking of giving birth.
+Observe the labour and birthing wards of the hospital, and complete any paperwork you might have to.

-Dont forget to perform Kegel exercises, and don’t be embarassed about them!
-Kegel exercises make the pelvic floor stronger, they can ease pain caused by cramps and hemorrhoids.
-In addition, this exercise improves the chances of a smooth delivery.
+Don’t forget to perform Kegel exercises, and don’t be embarrassed about them!
+Kegel exercises make the pelvic floor stronger, and they can ease pain caused by cramps and hemorrhoids.
+In addition, the exercise improves the chances of a smooth delivery.
 You can also perform the pelvic tilt, which can help ease any backache.

 Previous Week: 33 Weeks Pregnant